 A good decision-making process matters.
 So much so because a bad decision-making process – as in not having one – is even worse.
 The downsides open a window to a sky filled with darkness.
 The error-strewn landscape shows the full impact of allowing our impulsive urges and our misplaced intuition to shape our decisions.

-Our primal urge to act quickly in every situation is one which must be overcome.
-Bad habits fester, growing into the blockers of progress which hold mankind back.
+Our primal urge to act quickly in every situation is one that must be overcome.
+Bad habits fester, growing into the blockers of progress that hold mankind back.
 The vices of gluttony and sloth come not from spectacular events of horror, but repetitive episodes of impulsive and badly thought through decisions.

 To prevent the continued spread of the disease of habitual failure, we need a strong decision-making process.
 One which supplies a pathway to progress, of a means to fill engaged and forward-thinking, rather than standing still.

 A Five Step Decision-Making Process